JasonMorta/Django-todo-crud-app/README.md

 # Django App Setup

-- The purpose of this app was to practice Django by creating a simple to-do list that does all the basic crud operations.
+- The purpose of this Projects was to practice Django by creating a simple apps that does all the basic crud operations an different objects.
 I've added extensive documentation in each file to explain the logic of the code.

-- All list to-do items will be saved to a database.
+- All objects will be saved to a database.
 This app will be using the MySQL desktop app as its database.

 - This project will mainly serve as a guide for future projects.